Coach-Me-Mobile/InnerWorldApp/infrastructure/README.md

 # InnerWorldApp Infrastructure

 This directory contains the production-ready Terraform Infrastructure as Code (IaC) for the InnerWorldApp project.
-The infrastructure is designed to support a secure, scalable iOS VR application with real-time teen chat, AI personas, and GraphRAG emotional intelligence.
+The infrastructure is designed to support a secure, scalable iOS VR application with real-time teen chat, AI personas, and GraphRAG user context intelligence.

 ## Overview